-Waiver extended until September 30, 2021 Waiver of Monitoring Requirements for CACFP Sponsoring Organizations CACFP For sponsors only - CACFP monitoring requirements are waived as follows: (1) sponsors may conduct two reviews of their CACFP facilities; (2) only one CACFP facility review is required to be unannounced; (3) FNS waives that at least one unannounced review must include observation of a meal service; (4) FNS waives the requirement that not more than six months may elapse between reviews; and (5) allows sponsors to review new CACFP facilities as a desk audit.
-Waiver expired on August 31, 2020 (60) Day Reporting Requirements for January and February 2020 Claims CACFP & SFSP The requirement to submit claims for reimbursement no more than 60 days after the last day of the month has been waived for claims covering operations during the months of January and February 2020.
-Waiver is no longer in effect Waiver to Allow Reimbursement for Meals Served Prior to Approval SFSP The requirement that reimbursement shall not be paid for meals served at a site before the sponsor has received written notification that the site has been approved for participation in the Program is waived during the public health emergency.
-Waiver extended until June 30, 2021 Waiver to Extend the SFSP Operations SFSP This waiver allows the Summer Food Service Program to continue operation through June 30, 2021.
-Meal Pattern Flexibilities SFSP The requirement to serve meals that meet the meal pattern requirements is waived during the public health emergency.
-Waiver extended until June 30, 2021 Meal Times Waiver SFSP The requirement that meals must follow meal service time requirements is waived during the public health emergency.
-Waiver extended until June 30, 2021 Non-congregate Feeding SFSP The requirement that meals be served in a congregate setting and must be consumed by participants on site is waived during the public health emergency.
-Waiver extended until June 30, 2021 Waiver of Onsite Monitoring Requirements for SFSP Sponsoring Organizations SFSP For sponsors only - FNS waives that SFSP monitoring requirements included at 7 CFR 225.15(d) be conducted on site.
+- Waiver of Onsite Monitoring Requirements for SFSP Sponsoring Organizations SFSP For sponsors only - FNS waives that SFSP monitoring requirements included at 7 CFR 225.15(d) be conducted on site.
 Waiver extended until September 30, 2021 Parent Pick-Up SFSP Under this waiver, program operators in a state with an approved waiver allowing non-congregate meal distribution during COVID-19 related operations may distribute meals to a parent or guardian to take home to their eligible children.
-Waiver extended until June 30, 2021 Closed Enrolled Site Eligibility SFSP Under this waiver, for all states, SFSP and National School Lunch Program Seamless Summer Option (SSO) closed enrolled sites during the COVID-19 public health emergency may determine site eligibility through area eligibility without collecting income eligibility applications.
-Waiver extended until June 30, 2021 First Week Site Visits SFSP (1) FNS waives, for all states, the requirement that SFSP sponsors are required to visit each of their sites at least once during the first week of operation.
+Waiver extended until September 30, 2021 Closed Enrolled Site Eligibility SFSP Under this waiver, for all states, SFSP and National School Lunch Program Seamless Summer Option (SSO) closed enrolled sites during the COVID-19 public health emergency may determine site eligibility through area eligibility without collecting income eligibility applications.
+Waiver extended until September 30, 2021 First Week Site Visits SFSP (1) FNS waives, for all states, the requirement that SFSP sponsors are required to visit each of their sites at least once during the first week of operation.
 (2) This waiver applies to state agencies administering and local organizations that have operated the SFSP successfully in the previous year, and SFSP sponsors in good standing that have successfully participated in the CACFP or the National School Lunch Program (NSLP).
-Waiver extended until June 30, 2021 Waiver of Food Service Management Company (FSMC) Duration SFSP This waives, for all state agencies, school food authorities, and SFSP sponsors the food service management company contracts duration requirements at 7 CFF 210.16(d) and 225.6(h)(7).
-FSMC contracts that may expire by or around June 30, 2020, may be extended through school year 2020-2021 (June 30, 2021).
+Waiver extended until September 30, 2021 Waiver of Food Service Management Contract Duration SFSP This waives, for all state agencies, school food authorities, and SFSP sponsors the food service management company contracts duration requirements at 7 CFF 210.16(d) and 225.6(h)(7).
+FSMC contracts that may expire by or around June 30, 2021, may be extended through school year 2021-2022 (June 30, 2022).
 To ensure program integrity during this time, extended FSMC contracts are limited to one-year only.
-Waiver in effect until September 30, 2020 Waiver to Extend Unanticipated School Closure Operations SFSP This waiver delays transition from SFSP operations during unanticipated school closures associated with COVID-19 to traditional SFSP operations.
-Waiver expired on June 30, 2020 Waiver to Extend Area Eligibility for Open Sites SFSP FNS waives, for all states, the requirement that SFSP sponsors are required to operate open sites in "areas in which poor economic conditions exist."
-Waiver extended until June 30, 2021
+Waiver extended until June 30, 2021 Waiver to Extend Area Eligibility for Open Sites SFSP FNS waives, for all states, the requirement that SFSP sponsors are required to operate open sites in "areas in which poor economic conditions exist."
+Waiver extended until September 30, 2021 Waiver to Allow Sponsors that Successful Participated in 2019 to Operate as Experienced Sponsors in 2021 SFSP (1) FNS allows state agencies to use the streamlined experienced sponsor application and approval process for returning sponsors that successfully participated in the SFSP in FY 2019, but not in FY 2020 due to COVID-19.
+(2) This waiver applies to state agencies administering the SFSP and local organizations that have operated the SFSP successfully in FY 2019.
+(3) This waiver relates to 7 CFR 225.2 and 225.7(d)(1)(i).
+Waiver extended until September 30, 2021